Ins1ne/markdown-cv/index.md

 `Sep 2018 - present`
 __Qublix Games__ <!-- , [https://qublix.com](https://qublix.com) -->

-Development and maintenance api backend for online games on mobiles/FB
+Development and maintenance API backend for online games on mobiles/FB, using Python, PHP, Celery, Redis, MySQL, Flask

 - Implemented MVP for system which host qublix games and share progress with games on other platforms
 - Designed and developed tournament system for users competition